Hospice New Zealand

 Hospice New Zealand believes that care should be available to anyone who needs it, helping people make the most of every moment, in whatever way works for them.

-As well as the nurses we employ, Hospice volunteers contributed 380,000 hours to our work.
+We employed 415 full time equivalent nurses and 5924 volunteers contributed 380,000 hours to our work.